sableland/sable/README.md

 In many regards, this isn't true anymore.
 Deno supports many features that stray away from it's web-focused nature which could be considered as turning it's back away from it's original design goals.
-Some of the recent decisions have been controversial in the community and are some things we'd like to avoid implementing e.g.: `npm:`, `node:` specifiers and soon to be `deno:` specifier, `package.json` support and more.
+Some of the recent decisions have been controversial in the community and are some things we'd like to avoid implementing e.g.: `npm:`, `node:`, `jsr:` specifiers, `package.json` support and more.

 ## Why not Node?